-With an ROI calculator, you can visualize the potential cost savings based on your business operation.
+With an ROI calculator, you can visualize the potential cost savings based on your business operation that telematics will provide.
 Some telematics providers offer this resource on their website.
-This resource is a vital tool to use in making a case for telematics to your fleet manager, boss, or manager.

 Run a Pilot Phase

 Many telematics providers offer free trial periods called pilots.
-These trials are a great time to get a baseline of data.
-Pilots usually involve installing telematics devices on a portion of your vehicles without telling the drivers to see how they perform when they think no one is watching.
+These trials are a great time to get a baseline of data and behavior.
+Pilots usually involve installing telematics devices on a portion of your fleet without telling the drivers to see how they perform when they think no one is watching.

-During the pilot, concentrate on a core business challenge you want to solve, such as reducing idle times, fuel costs, or improving safety.
-Review the data at the end of the pilot and use these results to measure success after your full implementation.
-For example, if you find that your vehicles average 45 minutes of idle time per day, set a goal to reduce that to ten minutes per day.
+During the pilot, concentrate on a core business challenge you want to solve, such as reducing excessive idling, fuel costs, or improving safety.
+Review and use the actionable data at the end of the pilot to measure success after your full implementation.
+For example, if you find that your vehicles average 45 minutes of idle time per day, set a goal to reduce that to 10 minutes per day.

 The Time to Implement and Save Is Now

 The best business leaders not only focus on today's challenges, but tomorrow's as well.
-As part of your case, address how your telematics provider can scale their solution as your business grows.
+As part of your case, address how your potential telematics solution can scale as your business grows.
 Demonstrating that you're thinking both tactically and strategically will help make your case.

 Finally, while cost should be a consideration, how it will solve your immediate business challenges and help add to the bottom line is the crucial point.
-By focusing on the solution's ROI potential, you will have a good chance of convincing your company leadership that this technology is the right direction for the fleet and the company as a whole.
+By focusing on the solution's ROI potential, you will have a good chance of convincing your company leadership that this technology is the right direction for the fleet and the company.
 Continue the conversation and start comparing telematics providers.